Table of Contents

 The specified data is too long to fit in the largest QR code size (version) at the specified error correction level.

-Creates a QR code representing the specified segments with the specified encoding parameters.
+Creates a QR code representing the specified data segments.

 The smallest possible QR code version (size) is used.
 The range of versions can be restricted by the minVersion and maxVersion parameters.

-If boostEcl is true, the resulting ECC level will be higher than the one specified if it can be achieved without increasing the size (version).
+If boostEcl is true, the resulting ECC level will be higher than the one specified if it can be achieved without increasing the QR code size (version).

-public static QrCode EncodeSegments(List<QrSegment> segments, QrCode.Ecc ecl, int minVersion = 1, int maxVersion = 40, int mask = -1, bool boostEcl = true)
+public static QrCode EncodeSegments(List<DataSegment> segments, QrCode.Ecc ecl, int minVersion = 1, int maxVersion = 40, bool boostEcl = true)

 Parameters